-are radiative and represent the fields of finite sources.
+Spacetimes describing "uniformly accelerated particles or black holes" play fundamental role in general relativity.
+They are the only explicit solutions of Einstein's field equations known which are radiative and represent the fields of finite sources.
 Born fields in electrodynamics are produced by two charges moving along an "axis of symmetry" in opposite directions with uniform accelerations of the same magnitude.
 They have two symmetries: they are axially symmetric and symmetric with respect to the boosts along the axis of symmetry.
-Their general-relativistic counterparts, the boost-rotation symmetric space-times, are unique because of a theorem which roughly states that in axially symmetric, locally asymptotically flat space-times the only additional symmetry that does not exclude radiation is the boost symmetry.
-The boost-rotation symmetric space-times have been used in gravitational radiation theory, quantum gravity, and as test beds in numerical relativity; their general structure is described in Ref.
-17, their applications and new references are given in the reviews.^{18-20} One of the best known examples, the so-called C-metric, describing uniformly accelerated black holes, is the only boost-rotation symmetric solution known also for a nonvanishing cosmological constant Λ .
-Asymptotically this "generalized" C-metric approaches de Sitter space-time if $\Lambda > 0$.
-It is well known from the classical work of Penrose21 on the asymptotic properties of fields and space-times that, in contrast to asymptotically Minkowskian space-times with null (lightlike) conformal infinities \mathcal{I}^{\pm} , asymptotically de Sitter vacuum space-times have two disjoint conformal infinities, past and future, which are both spacelike.
-When $\Lambda < 0$, as in anti-de Sitter space, the conformal infinity is timelike, and it is not disjoint.
-(In the analytically extended C-metrics, there is an infinite number of such infinities which can be reached by going "through" black holes like with a Reissner-Nordtröm black hole, but this is not pertinent to the present work.)
+Their general-relativistic counterparts, the boost rotation symmetric spacetimes, are unique because of a theorem which roughly states that in axially symmetric, locally asymptotically flat spacetimes the only additional symmetry that does not exclude radiation is the boost symmetry.
+The boost-rotation symmetric spacetimes have been used in gravitational radiation theory, quantum gravity, and as test beds in numerical relativity; their general structure is described in [17], their applications and new references are given in the reviews [18, 19, 20].
+One of the best known examples, the so-called C-metric, describing uniformly accelerated black holes, is the only boost-rotation symmetric solution known also for a nonvanishing cosmological constant Λ .
+Asymptotically this "generalized" C-metric approaches de Sitter spacetime if $\Lambda > 0$.
+It is well-known from the classical work of Penrose [21] on the asymptotic properties of fields and spacetimes that, in contrast to asymptotically Minkowskian spacetimes with null (lightlike) conformal infinities \mathcal{I}^{\pm} , asymptotically de Sitter vacuum spacetimes have two disjoint conformal infinities, past and future, which are both spacelike.
+When $\Lambda < 0$, as in anti-de Sitter space, the conformal